erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 Button <b>Test</b> is clicked.

 Normally, an artificial neural network is tested using test set samples, but let's first test with the training set samples to see how well the artificial neural network can learn the samples in the training set.
-Then, let's perform the testing using the test set examples.
+Then, let's perform the testing using the test set samples.

 ### Testing With Training Set (trainMnist)